 - 10.2A.1 The Council has the following priorities for Columbia River Basin resident fish.
-These priorities should be fully considered in addressing resident fish losses related to development and operation of the hydropower system. - Accord highest priority to weak, but recoverable, native populations injured by the hydropower system, as such populations are identified for the Council by the fishery managers. - Accord high priority to areas of the basin where anadromous fish are not present. - Accord high priority to resident fish projects that also provide benefits for wildlife and/or anadromous fish. - Accord high priority to populations that support important fisheries.
-This priority applies to introduced and native species, including trout, sturgeon, kokanee, burbot, bass, perch and others.
+These priorities should be fully considered in addressing resident fish losses related to development and operation of the hydropower system. - Accord highest priority to weak, but recoverable, native populations injured by the hydropower system, as such populations are identified for the Council by the fishery managers.

-1 Gains could include those found at the project site (i.e., in the reservoir or immediately below the dam) and also those found away from the project site (e.g., where reservoir raises the water table in the surrounding area and forms pothole lakes amenable to resident fish production).
+&lt;sup>1 Gains could include those found at the project site (i.e., in the reservoir or immediately below the dam) and also those found away from the project site (e.g., where reservoir raises the water table in the surrounding area and forms pothole lakes amenable to resident fish production).